Table of Contents

 Querying the tree

-All tree proxies that overlap a given axis aligned box can be queried
+All tree proxies that overlap a given axis-aligned box can be queried:

 public void Query<T>(T hits, in JBBox box) where T : ICollection<IDynamicTreeProxy>

-as well as all proxies which overlap with a ray
+As well as all proxies which overlap with a ray:

 public void Query<T>(T hits, JVector rayOrigin, JVector rayDirection) where T : ICollection<IDynamicTreeProxy>